Robert J. Cunningham: Bishop of Ogdensburg

-On March 9, 2004, Cunningham was appointed the as the thirteenth Bishop of the Diocese of Ogdensburg by Pope John Paul II.
-He received his episcopal consecration on May 18 2004 from Cardinal Edward Egan, with Archbishop Henry J. Mansell and Bishop Gerald Barbarito serving as co-consecrators, at St. Mary's Cathedral in Ogdensburg.

-In 2007, Cunningham was awarded an honorary doctorate in humane letters from St. John's University in Staten Island, New York.
-He also served on the board of Wadhams Hall Seminary College in Ogdensburg.
+On March 9, 2004, Cunningham was appointed the as the thirteenth bishop of Ogdensburg by Pope John Paul II.
+He received his episcopal consecration on May 18, 2004, from Cardinal Edward Egan, with Archbishop Henry J. Mansell and Bishop Gerald Barbarito serving as co-consecrators, at St. Mary's Cathedral in Ogdensburg.He also served on the board of Wadhams Hall Seminary College in Ogdensburg.

 Bishop of Syracuse

-On April 21, 2009, Pope Benedict XVI named Cunningham as the tenth bishop of the Diocese of Syracuse.
-He was installed on May 26, 2009.
+On April 21, 2009, Pope Benedict XVI named Cunningham as the tenth bishop of Syracuse.
+He was installed there on May 26, 2009.